gopangea/sdk-raas-android/README.md

 **CallBack interface**

-This interface will let you retrive the tocken from pagea when the service call is completed, it has two methods
+This interface will let you retrieve the token from pagea when the service call is completed, it has two methods
   - fun onResponse(tokenResponse: TokenResponse)
   - fun onFailure(tokenResponse: TokenResponse, throwable: Throwable?)